enweg/BayesFluxR/README.md

 syntax below, which creates a Feedforward Neural Network with one hidden layer with `tanh` activation function.
 The last `Dense(1, 1)` statement is the output connection.
 The chain below thus says: Feed a vector $x$ into the network.
-Tranform this input via $act=tanh(x'w_1 + b_1)$.
+Transform this input via $act=tanh(x'w_1 + b_1)$.
 The output is then given by $\hat{y} = act'w_2 + b_2$.

 ``` r
 net <- Chain(Dense(1, 1, "tanh"), Dense(1, 1))
 ```

-To transform this standard Neural Network into a Baysian NN, we need a likelihood and priors for all parameters.
+To transform this standard Neural Network into a Bayesian NN, we need a likelihood and priors for all parameters.
 BayesFluxR view on priors and likelihoods might be a bit unintuitive at the beginning: a prior function only defines priors for the network parameters.
 Priors for all